This is our review of the American Express Platinum charge card, also known as The Platinum Card from American Express.

 What is The Platinum Card sign-up bonus?

-Membership Rewards points can be converted 1 to 1 into Avios, so you would receive 30,000 or 35,000 Avios points.
+Membership Rewards points can be converted 1 to 1 into Avios, so you would receive 30,000 Avios points (35,000 if you are referred).
 Click here to see what other reward programmes are Membership Rewards transfer partners.

 What are the rules for qualifying for the sign-up bonus?